Agustí Lledó

 DOI: 10.1039/C9SC03158H

-Diego Vidal, Miquel Costas, and Agustí Lledó
+Diego Vidal, Miquel Costas, Agustí Lledó

 A Deep Cavitand Receptor Functionalized with Fe(II) and Mn(II) Aminopyridine Complexes for Bioinspired Oxidation Catalysis